dougeby/IntuneDocs/intune/conditional-access-intune-reassign.md

 ---
 # required metadata

-title: Migrate conditional access policies from Intune classic portal to the Azure portal.
+title: Migrate conditional access policies from Intune classic portal to the Azure portal
 titleSuffix: "Intune on Azure"
 description: Migrate conditional access policies from Intune classic portal to the Azure portal.
 keywords: